Jim Detwiler: Professional football

-The Baltimore Colts picked Detwiler in the first round of the 1967 NFL Draft as the 20th pick overall.
+The Baltimore Colts picked Detwiler in the first round of the 1967 NFL/AFL draft as the 20th pick overall.
 This was the first year that the 20th overall selection in the National Football League Draft occurred in the first round because the American Football League (AFL) and NFL drafted together for the first time.
 Detwiler was part of a class of six NFL draftees from Michigan that year (Mike Bass, Frank Nunley, John Rowser, Rick Volk, and Carl Ward).
 Detwiler signed with the Colts in May 1967.
 He received a $50,000 signing bonus and played in a couple preseason games in 1967, but his knee was still hurting.
 He had more surgery on the knee and missed the entire 1967 season.
 He failed to make the team in 1968, and his professional football career was over.
-He is the most recent 1st round NFL Draft choice to have never played a game in the NFL.
+He is the most recent 1st round NFL Draft choice to have never played a game in the NFL, not counting the 1984 Supplemental Draft.